How to Create Hybrid Characters

 4-double fin

-3- fins that arise from the skin of the face (without structure)
+3- fins that emerge from the facial skin (without structure)

-Note: the ear flaps I made are illustrative, they can be any shape you want.
+Note: the ear fins I drew are illustrative; they can have any shape you want.

-But are these the only mermaid designs there can be?
+But are these the only mermaid designs that can exist?
 NO

-we can make octopus, squid, even jellyfish and stingrays!
-It is a matter of identifying how we can unify the human with the animal, how to mix the volumes of both, humans from the pelvis and with animals depending on which animal it is, it can be from the neck, half the body, it is a matter of trial and error. .
+We can create octopuses, squids, even jellyfish and manta rays!
+It's about identifying how we can unify the human with the animal, how to blend the volumes of both.
+For humans, it's from the pelvis, and for animals, depending on the creature, it can be from the neck, half the body – it's a matter of trial and error.

-Another way to make characters 50-50 human-animal is to make the lower body of the character even more animalistic, it works in the same way as explained above with the mermaids:
+Another way to create 50-50 human-animal characters is to make the character's lower body even more animalistic.
+It works in the same way as explained earlier with mermaids:

 ✿ Identify the human pelvis.

-✿ Identify on the animal where the human torso may fit well, in most animals in the neck-shoulder area it works quite well.
-There are animals that you will simply have to get creative with (like octopuses or jellyfish)
+✿Identify where the human torso might fit well on the animal.
+In most animals, the neck-shoulder area works quite well.
+For some animals, you'll simply have to get creative (like octopuses or jellyfish).

-Here we will see more animal designs but with human attributes, something that they must have is:
+Here we'll see more animalistic designs but with human attributes.
+Things they must absolutely have are:

-✿ Let them have their clothes and props: it will give us information about the character (occupation, social-economic situation, tastes) and will also add humanity.
+✿ They have their clothes and props: this will give us information about the character (occupation, socio-economic status, tastes) and also add humanity.

-✿ That they have human expressions, to truly distinguish an animal character from a hybrid is by the face, the emotions it transmits.
+✿ They have human expressions: to truly distinguish an animal character from a hybrid is by the face, the emotions it conveys.
+This will allow you to connect with the character, no matter how animalistic they look.

-✿ Draw human eyes and if necessary change the scale of the eyes so that they can be seen properly.
+✿ Draw human eyes, and if necessary, change the scale of the eyes so they can be seen properly.

 ✿ Don't forget the eyebrows.

-You can see a small speed paint of this character in the video tutorial c;
+You can watch a small speed paint of this character in the video tutorial c;

-A very common way to draw these characters is to make the character completely covered in feathers, scales or fur, depending on the animal, but at the same time, the proportions are human, perhaps preserving the shape of the head and details such as tails and ears, but in general the body has a very human structure in the arms, torso and legs.
+A very common way to draw these characters is to make the character completely covered in feathers, scales, or fur, depending on the animal, but at the same time, the proportions are human.
+They might retain the head shape and details like tails and ears, but generally, the body has a very human build in the arms, torso, and legs.

-First of all, I identified the shape and volume of the limbs.
-The hind legs tend to be as similar as possible, while I try to make the front legs look like arms but retain their animal air.
-From there I have to decide if I want to go for hands. more animals or semi-humans.
+First of all, I identify the shape and volume of the limbs.
+The hind legs usually remain as similar as possible, while I try to make the front legs resemble arms but retain their animalistic feel.
+From there, I decide if I want to go for more animalistic or semi-human hands.

-As for the face, we are going to try to identify the volumes to be able to transfer them to the drawing, identify:
+Regarding the face, we're going to try to identify the volumes to transfer them to the drawing.
+Identify:

 ✿ Head shape

-✿ Does it have a snout? does it have cheeks? has a mustache?
+✿Does it have a snout?
+Does it have cheeks?
+Does it have whiskers?

-and finally I highlighted one or several attributes that I find striking about the original animal, in this case, I wanted to highlight a little the beaver's tail and its soft belly.
+And finally, I highlighted one or several attributes that I find striking from the original animal.
+In this case, I wanted to emphasize the beaver's tail and its soft belly.

-In the video tutorial I do a little analysis of this design, check it out!
+In the video tutorial, I do a small analysis of this design, check it out!

 IV.
 Design

-So far we have talked about the traits that characters may have physically, but now let's talk about their essence and personality, and how we can tell the character's story through their design.**\
+So far, we've discussed the physical traits characters can have, but now let's talk about their essence and personality, and how we can tell the character's story through their design.**\

 \